 The risk of catching a virus from a sick person is highest for their direct caretaker.
 But others who share space with a sick person should also take the same precautions to limit risk.

-First, folks should check their own health regularly, as best they can, to watch for the development of similar symptoms.
+First, people should check their own health regularly, as best they can, to watch for the development of similar symptoms.

-Caretakers and close contacts should always follow guidance around hand-washing and sanitizer, and touching their faces — particularly after sharing space with the ill person and handling their belongings.
+Caretakers and close contacts may want to wear masks around the sick person, and should wash or sanitize their hands and avoid touching their faces — particularly after sharing space with the ill person and handling their belongings.

-Properly clean all frequently touched surfaces on a regular basis, using everyday cleaning products.
+As much as possible, clean frequently touched surfaces on a regular basis, using everyday cleaning products.

 Avoid sharing personal items, utensils, towels or bedding with an ill person.